GSA/idmanagement.gov/_university/pacs101.md

 * Agencies experience reduced situational awareness (for example, logs cannot be correlated across the enterprise).
 * Agencies with many standalone PACSs see increased human error, such as data entry errors.

-{% include alert-no-icon-success.html content="Can agencies centrally control physical access for most, or all, of their sites?
+{% include alert-no-icon-success.html content="Can agencies centrally control physical access for most or all of their sites?
 Yes.
 The answer is to implement an Enterprise Physical Access Control System." %}

 ## Enterprise PACS

-An Enterprise PACS (E-PACS) extends the concept of a standalone PACS to act as a unified, enterprise-wide system that controls physical access at most (or all) sites that belong to an agency.
+An Enterprise PACS (E-PACS) extends the concept of a standalone PACS to act as a unified, enterprise-wide system that controls physical access at most (or all) agency-owned sites.
 E-PACSs address the operational challenges of standalone PACSs and improve system management, scalability, monitoring, and performance.

 E-PACSs rely on the same components as standalone PACSs.
 However, an essential architectural distinction is that an E-PACS connects to an agency's enterprise network, whereas a PACS typically does not.

 {% include alert-no-icon.html content="Some agencies need standalone PACSs for their unique sites and missions, but most agencies could benefit from transitioning to an E-PACS." %}